carlgira/oci-tf-vision-web-client/README.md

 # OCI AI web client

-This is a terraform script that will create a web app to consume the ai vision service, with or without a custom model.
+This is a terraform script that will create a web app to consume the OCI vision service, with or without a custom model.

 The idea is to have a quick architecture to be able to test custom vision models.